 Being close home, Thailand is one of the most easily accessible holiday destinations for Indian tourists and it’s a perfect country to set out on a weekend getaway.
 Apart from its attractions and nightlife, if there’s anything else the place is famous for, it has to be its bizarre yet exciting range of street food options.
 It is here that you will find fried grasshoppers, ants and cockroaches and a more surprising grilled or smoked crocodile meat in the umpteen number of markets throughout the country.
 With a lively city life and livelier people, Thailand is therapy, your companion, an adventure, rejuvenation, fun, meditation and most importantly, fulfilling!
 Besides, Thailand is also prominent for three other things – hopping as in club hopping, shopping and more shopping!

 Officially, Thailand was formerly known as Siam.
 Thailand Tourism tickets are available all around the year, bringing in tourist to this place to explore it in totality.
 Tourism in Thailand is much appreciated by the masses visiting Thailand for tranquillity, peace, and adventure.
 Thailand Tourism Guide is available on all Thailand Tourism sites captivating tourists to visit the place on repeat.
 This makes Tourism in Thailand much appreciated for the people visiting for the big game of adventure.
-Get yourself insured by the Best Travel Insurance for Asia at Thomas Cook.

 Currency: Thai Baht